OpenTranslationBible/open-bible/en-GB/18.Job/md/job-42.md

 ## Job 42:14

-And he named the first Jemimah, the second Keziah, and the third Keren-happuch.
+He named the first daughter Jemimah, the second Keziah, and the third Keren-Happuch.

 ## Job 42:15

-In all the land no women were found as beautiful as Job’s daughters;
-and their father gave them inheritances among their brothers.
+In all the land, no women were found as beautiful as Job’s daughters, and their father granted them an inheritance alongside their brothers.

 ---

 ## Job 42:16

-After this, Job lived 140 years,
-and saw his sons and his grandsons, four generations.
+After this, Job lived for 140 years; he saw his children and their children to the fourth generation.

 ## Job 42:17

-And Job died, an old man and full of days.
+And so Job died, an old man and full of years.